 The Sona is waterproof.
 For everyday cleaning, I simply rinse mine in warm, soapy water.
-LELO recommends you also use their toy cleaner, which you can pick up here.
+LELO recommends you also use a toy cleaner.
 You can clean the inside of the mouth using a cotton swab.

 Be sure to use the SONA with a water-based lubricant, such as my favourite.

 I tried using the LELO Sona in a couple of ways.
 First, I tried just hovering it close to my clitoris and ramped up the strength.
 While I could discern a very slight wave-like sensation, I didn’t find it much pleasurable.
 Instead, I had success applying it over the clitoris but without firm pressure.
 Unlike my experience with conventional vibrators, I did not need firm pressure with the Sona.

 And yes, this toy delivered surprisingly well, getting me to orgasm over 16 times during my 5-day test.

 Does it stimulate the internal clitoris?
 Yep!
 During the build-up, I can definitely feel pleasure running down both sides of the internal “legs” of the clitoris.
 It’s a sensation I’ve felt before, but it doesn’t happen very often, and I’m impressed.

 One thing to note is that it does take me longer to orgasm with this toy than conventional vibrators or the Womanizer Pro40.
 I’m not sure why; it feels nice, but things build to an orgasm a lot slower for me using this toy (8 minutes vs 2–3 minutes).
 That being said, when they do arrive, the Sona delivers impeccable orgasms.
 Toe-clenching and STRONG, these orgasms don’t disappoint.

 Plus, that low (sub-$100) price point pulls me closer.